LorsanEmbla/Lorsan-s-NWN2-Item-Spawner/README.md

 AHK Item Spawner for NWN2

 ;Made By Villiam AKA, Lorsan_Embla

-;Run as administrator
+;Run VersionOne.Exe as administrator

 ;NWN2 Must be in windowed mode

-;Nwn2items.ini must be in the same location as VersionOne.ahk
+;Nwn2items.ini must be in the same location as VersionOne.exe

 ;Is written in AutoHotkey